 Benchmarking M-Box - Isode's IMAP/POP Message Store

-Summary: Isode's new IMAP/POP server, M-Box, was written with very high performance and scalability targets in mind.
+Summary: Isode's IMAP/POP server, M-Box, was written with very high performance and scalability targets in mind.
 In order to judge our success in meeting these targets the product has and continues to be tested against a wide basket of commercial and open source alternatives.

 This whitepaper gives performance numbers of M-Box using the Mstone industry standard benchmark and provides reference comparison with a number of widely used IMAP servers.
 This paper looks at single server performance ("vertical scaling").